 4. Make sure your child is in the right state of mind when you communicate with them

-Sometimes it’s just because we want to make sure he’s okay because he seems a bit off.
+Sometimes it’s just because we want to ensure he’s okay because he seems a bit off.

 Sometimes it’s just because we want to show him we care about his feelings and emotions.

-Whatever the conversation you have with your child, whether that’s addressing behavior problems or asking them how they feel emotionally, make sure you are attentive to the state of mind they are in.
+Whatever the conversation you have with your child, whether addressing behavior problems or asking them how they feel emotionally, make sure you are attentive to their state of mind.

-If my son is showing anger and frustration, I know it’s probably not best to continue our conversation about his misbehavior.
+If my son shows anger and frustration, I know it’s probably not best to continue our conversation about his misbehavior.
 He needs a moment to cool down; I need a moment to cool down.

 So I usually say, “Go take a minute to figure out why you’re feeling the way you’re feeling, and then we can talk about it.”

-This helps him to calm down and also to think about why he feels the way he feels.
+This helps him calm down and think about why he feels the way he feels.

 Nothing good comes of you communicating out of anger.